ruestefa/atmcirclib/README.md

-# Atmcirclib: Python tools to analyze the atmospheric circulation
+# AtmCircLib: Python library of the Atmospheric Circulation Group

 ## Create new conda release